redpanda-data/connect/docs/using_http.md

 Singlepart messages will be sent as a single blob with the `Content-Type` header `application/octet-stream`.
 Multipart messages will be sent encoded (refer to above) with the `Content-Type` header `application/x-benthos-multipart`.

-##### Preserving HTTP Headers

-When the option `full_contents_forwarding` is set to true Benthos will attempt to parse and send all single part messages into an HTTP request with headers preserved.
-Multipart messages, or singlepart messages that fail to be parsed, will be sent according to the default rules (as above).